Skip to main content

 There is a vaccine which can decrease the risk of V. cholerae O1 infection.
 Discuss cholera vaccination with the travel clinic.

-Follow these precautions when traveling:
+Follow these precautions when travelling:

 • eat food from established food premises and avoid street vendors